Martha Kyoshaba: Career

 Professionally, Martha Kyoshaba has been a key figure at MUST, overseeing critical academic processes such as admissions, graduation lists, and the implementation of academic policies.
 To provide some examples of this, she has played a key role in the release of graduation lists for 28th, 29th, and 30th graduation at MUST; facilitating students' academic progress through thousands of students from undergraduate, master's, and PhD levels.
 She also guided the university through challenges, including the COVID-19 pandemic, when she announced plans for online learning and phased examination schedules in 2021.
 In 2009, the paper, "Factors Affecting Academic Performance of Undergraduate Students at Uganda Christian University" was submitted to Makerere University as part of Dr Kyoshaba's original research prior to commencing her employment at MUST.
 This work reflected her long-standing interest in educational outcomes and institutional improvement.

 Her career is marked by a focus to advancing educational standards and supporting students, earning her recognition as a leader in Ugandan academia.
 She continues to influence higher education policy and practice through her administrative role and scholarly contributions.

 Personal life

-Dr Martha Kyoshaba Twinamasiko is a wife, mother of two (Isabel and Christabel).
-She is a widow and has dedicated to using her experience of loss and her love for the written word to comfort and bring hope to women grieving the loss of their husbands through her books and her online widows support group, Friends of Widows.
-Her book, Widows Wear Lipstick, has become a comforting piece for most women who are grieving the loss of their loved ones.
+Dr Martha Kyoshaba Twinamasiko is the author of 'Widows Wear Lipstick' and the founder of the online widows support group Friends of Widows.